exoplatform/exo-documentation/docs/Administration.rst

 Creating a global stylesheet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Click |image5| Content Sites Explorer on the top navigation bar.
+1. Click |image5| --> Content --> Site Explorer on the top navigation bar.

-2. Select the Sites Management drive in the drives list.
+2. Select the ``Site Management`` drive in the drives list.

-3. Select a site in the Sites Management panel, for example, ``agital``,
+3. Select a site in the Sites Management panel, for example, ``intranet``,
    then select the css folder.

 4. Click |image6| to open the CSS File form which allows creating a new